-Visit Escalation provides practice administrators the ability to identify and enable specific visit types to escalate to a specified group of providers if the patient wait time exceeds practice standards.
+Visit Escalation allows practice administrators to identify and enable specific visit types to escalate to a specified group of providers if the patient wait time exceeds practice standards.

 When should I use it?